 Medical Devices for Ophthalmology and Assistive Devices for Visually Impaired

-This VIP team is working on several design projects in collaboration with University of Michigan Department of Ophthalmology and Visual Sciences, located at the Kellogg Eye Center.
+This faculty research team is working on several design projects in collaboration with University of Michigan Department of Ophthalmology and Visual Sciences, located at the Kellogg Eye Center.
 The projects include surgical devices, diagnostic tools, and assistive devices for people with low vision.
 More project ideas are introduced regularly, each with the overall goal goals of helping ophthalmologists treat/diagnose their patients and assisting people with low vision in living a better and safer life.

 First year through graduate students are welcome to apply, and all will be encouraged to stay on the team for more than the two-semester minimum.
 Leadership roles are available in the lab, and experienced students will be a natural fit for these positions as their knowledge grows over time.

 The team currently has the following ongoing projects:

 Vision Assistive Device

 This project is to develop a product that for people with low vision that can make activities of daily life, such as grocery shopping and operating appliances, much easier to perform.
 The user will be offered enhanced depth perception, as well as magnified images.

 This project is to develop a novel device that can safely extract fluid from the eye.
 This fluid can yield useful data for diagnostic tests, and yet is very difficult to extract safely without invasive procedures.